Geometric goodness of fit measure to detect patterns in data point clouds: Results

 The figures presented in this section represent the estimated manifold for each input variable $X_{i}$ with respect to the output variable $Y$.
 The table below each figure presents the radius used to build the neighborhood graph, the estimated areas of the manifold object, of the reference square, and the proposed index.

-The linear model in Figure~\ref{fig:linear} is simple enough to allow us to directly see that the variable $X_1$ explains almost the double of variability than the variable $X_{2}$.
+The linear model in Figure~\ref{fig:linear} is simple enough to allow us to directly see that variable $X_1$ explains almost double the variability than variable $X_{2}$.
 Variables $X_{3}$ to $X_{5}$ will have less important indices.
-In this case, given the linearity, the normal $R^2$ covers almost 81\% of the variance for the $X_1$.
+In this case, given the linearity, the normal $R^2$ score covers almost 81\% of the variance for the $X_1$.
 The rest of the total variance is covered by $X_2$.
-The rest of variables has depreciable amounts.
-We conclude how the empty spaces are present according to the relevance level of the variable.
-For the Quartic model in Figure~\ref{fig:quartic} we observe a similar behavior as in the previous case even if the second variable has non linear pattern
+The rest of variables have negligible scores.
+We observe how the empty spaces proliferate according to the relevance level of the variable.

-The model of circle with a hole in Figure~\ref{fig:circle} was discussed in the preliminaries.
-Recall that in this case both variables have $R^2$ near to zero for our model even if the geometric shape showed the contrary.
+The model of circle with one hole in Figure~\ref{fig:circle} was discussed in the preliminaries.
+Recall that in this case both variables have $R^2$ scores near zero for our model even if the geometric shape showed the contrary.
 Observe how the first variable has index equal to $0.46$ and the second one $0.07$.
-This allows us to say that the VR-complex built for $X_1$ perform better explaining the data than only a close it in a square.
+This allows us to say that the VR-complex built for $X_1$ performs better when explaining the data than just enclosing it in a square.
 For the second variable the VR-complex and the enclosed square perform similar, thus the geometric goodness-of-fit is almost zero.

 To test our algorithm further we present the model of connected circles with holes in Figure~\ref{fig:circle2}.
-Here we created two circles with different scales and positions.
+Here we created three circles with different scales and positions.
 We could capture the most relevant features for each projection.
-In this case the classic $R^2$ could capture only a 19\% of the explained variance of the model for the first variable.
-For the second one the $R^2$ is near to zero.
-Meanwhile, the $R^2_\text{Geom}$ could detect almost a 53\% of correspondence between the first variable and the outcome.
-In this case, our method performs better to detect the anomalous pattern.
+In this case the classic $R^2$ could capture only a mere 19\% of the explained variance of the model for the first variable.
+For the second one the $R^2$ score is near to zero.
+Meanwhile, the $R^2_\text{Geom}$ score could detect almost 53\% of correspondence between the first variable and the outcome.
+In this case, our method performs better at detecting the anomalous pattern.